 Oil Extends Gains as Investors Weigh Russian Ban, China Outlook

-(Bloomberg) -- Oil advanced for a third day after another tumultuous week of trading as investors weigh the prospect of a European Union ban on Russian crude imports and uncertainty over China’s virus resurgence.
+(Bloomberg) -- Oil rose for a fourth session as traders weighed Germany’s pledge to ban Russian imports and the outlook for China’s virus lockdowns.

 Most Read from Bloomberg